aroemers/gluer/README.md

 ## License

-Copyright © 2012 FIXME
+Copyright © 2012 Arnout Roemers

-Distributed under the Eclipse Public License, the same as Clojure.
+License to be determined.